 Grizzly Bear Facts

-- First of all, the powerful and majestic Grizzly Bear actually represents a subspecies of brown bear.
-At one time there were a total of five separate recognized species of Grizzly Bear, and each had their distinct range.
+- Perhaps most notably, the powerful and majestic Grizzly Bear actually represents a subspecies of brown bear.
+At one time there a total of five separate recognized species of Grizzly Bear existed.
+Each of these, furthermore, had their distinct range.

-- There were once two other subspecies in North America alone, yet sadly, the California Grizzly became extinct in 1924.
-In addition, experts now believe that the Mexican Grizzly Bear has also become extinct.
+- Previously, two other subspecies of this magnificent creature existed in North America alone.
+Very sadly, however, the California Grizzly became extinct in 1924.
+The majority of experts now believe that the Mexican Grizzly has also become extinct.

-- Also, individual bears living closer to the coast tend to be larger than those living inland, due to their richer diet, which often leads people to believe that these bears represent separate species.
+- In a fascinating situation, individual bears living closer to the coast tend to be larger than those living inland.
+That appears to be due to the richer diet.
+Not surprisingly, this often leads people to believe that these bears represent separate species.

-- Finally, these magnificent animals possess one of the longest natural lifespans of any ursine.
-Males live an average of 22 years in the wild, while the longer-lived females often reach 26 years of age.
+- Perhaps incidentally, these magnificent animals possess one of the longest natural lifespans of any ursine.
+Males of the species live an average of 22 years in the wild.
+The longer-lived females, meanwhile, often live to as much as 26 years of age.